 Day 15 Khajuraho to Varanasi - by air

-Today transfer to Khajuraho Airport to catch the onward flight to Varanasi where you will stay two nights at the Suryauday Haveli or upgrade to the Taj Nadesar Palace.
+Today transfer to Khajuraho Airport to catch the onward flight to Varanasi where you will stay two nights at the Ramada Plaza JHV Hotel.
+Alternatively upgrade to the Suryauday Haveli or the Taj Nadesar Palace.
 Situated on the banks of the sacred River Ganges, Varanasi has been a centre of learning and pilgrimage for over 2,000 years and is one of the oldest surviving cities in the world.
 An assault on the senses, few places compare to Varanasi making any visit here an undoubted highlight of the country.
 Later this evening make your way to ghats and watch the beautiful evening aarti religious ceremonies take place.
 (B)

 Day 16 Varanasi

 Early this morning take ride on a small rowing boat on the River Ganges to silently view the sunrise and witness the pilgrims who gather to perform their daily religious rituals on the riverbank in the lifting mist.
 This truly is a magical experience.
 As the sun rises, take a guided walk through the heart of the old city lanes and in the afternoon visit the evocative ruined city of Sarnath where Buddha first preached his message of enlightenment 2,500 years ago.
 (B)

 Day 17 Varanasi to Delhi - by air

 Today transfer to Varanasi Airport in good time to catch the afternoon flight to Delhi.
 On your arrival you will be met and transferred to the Radisson Blu Airport Hotel which is ideally located close to the international airport and where you will stay overnight.
 (B)

 Today transfer back to Delhi Airport to catch the Jet Airways flight non-stop to the UK.
 (B)